In-patient luxury rehab center in Thailand

 What are the treatments for schizophreniform disorder?

-• Medications: upon diagnosing the schizophreniform disorder, a healthcare professional may prescribe antipsychotic medications.
+• Medications: Upon diagnosing schizophreniform disorder, a healthcare professional prescribes antipsychotic medications.
 The first-generation antipsychotics work by inhibiting dopaminergic neurotransmission i.e. they block dopamine receptors in the brain.
 Doing so, the medications decrease the flow of messages and thereby reduce psychotic symptoms.
-These drugs can help calm and clear confusion in a matter of hours or days, but it can take four to six weeks for antipsychotics to exhibit their full effect.
+These drugs help calm and clear confusion in a matter of hours or days, but it takes four to six weeks for antipsychotics to exhibit their full effect.

-• Psychotherapy: the main objective is to help patients learn about their condition and cope with symptoms in a healthy way.
-Therapy also helps manage feelings and distress linked to symptoms.
-At the same time, patients learn to challenge thoughts that may not be based on reality.
+• Psychotherapy: The main objective is to help patients learn about their condition and cope with symptoms in a healthy way.
+Therapy helps manage feelings and distress linked to symptoms.
+At the same time, patients learn to challenge thoughts that are not based on reality.
 The most common psychotherapy approach is cognitive-behavioral therapy (CBT), which focuses on identifying negative or faulty thinking patterns to replace them with more realistic alternatives.
 This type of therapy is based on the notion that thoughts have a major impact on our moods and behavior.
-During therapy sessions, patients also learn skills that improve their daily functioning.
+During therapy sessions, patients learn skills that improve their daily functioning.
 Even though schizophreniform disorder’s symptoms are temporary, it’s a good idea to go to therapy for about 12 months to get the best results.
 The ideal number of sessions varies from one patient to another.
-Therapies are usually performed in a one-on-one setting, but group therapy is also beneficial.
+Therapies are usually performed in a one-on-one setting, but group therapy is just as beneficial.

 Do schizophreniform disorders have a cure?